memetrollsXD/TypeRacerUtils/README.md

 <p>You can disable caps lock easily with this app</p><br>
 <hr>
+<h2>Disable Mouse while Typing</h2>

+<p>Your mouse can get in the way while typing, and that's very annoying.
+With this feature the mouse will be disabled while you are typing.</p>

 # Installation
 Simply go to the "[Releases](https://github.com/memetrollsXD/TypeRacerUtils/releases/)" tab and download "TypeRacerUtils.zip"